Valid Post-Selection Inference in High-Dimensional Approximately Sparse Quantile Regression Models: Introduction

-The proposed methods proceed in three steps.
-The first step aims to construct an estimate of the control function $g_\tau$.
-This can be achieved via $\ell_1$-penalized quantile regression estimator \cite{BC-SparseQR,kato,Wang2012} or quantile regression post-selection based on $\ell_1$-penalized quantile regression \cite{BC-SparseQR}.
-The second step attempts to properly partial out the confounding factors $z$ from the treatment.
-The heteroscedasticity in the model requires us to consider a density-weighted equation, whose estimation is carried out by the heteroscedastic post-Lasso \cite{T1996,BellChenChernHans:nonGauss}.
-The third step combines the estimates above to construct an estimate of $\alpha_\tau$ which is robust to the non-regular estimation in the previous steps.
-The fact that the estimators in the first two steps are non-regular is a generic feature of our problem.
-We propose to implement this last step via instrumental quantile regression \cite{ch:iqrWeakId} or by a density-weighted quantile regression with all the variables selected in the previous steps, with the latter step reminiscent of the ``post-double selection" method proposed in \cite{BCH2011:InferenceGauss,BelloniChernozhukovHansen2011}.
-Explicitly or implicitly the third step estimates $\alpha_\tau$ by minimizing the Neyman-type score statistic.
-We mostly focus on selection as a means of regularization, but certainly other regularization (e.g. the use of $\ell_1$-penalized fits per se) is possible, thought performs less well than the methods we focus on.
+Broadly speaking the main obstacle to construct confidence regions with (asymptotically) correct coverage is the estimation of the confounding function $g_\tau$ that is (generically) non-regular because of the high-dimensionality.
+To overcome this difficulty we construct (explicitly or implicitly) an orthogonal score function which leads to a moment condition that is immune to first-order mistakes in the estimation of the confounding function $g_\tau$.
+The construction is based on preliminary estimation of the confounding function and properly partialling out the confounding factors $z$ from the policy/treatment variable $d$.
+The former can be achieved via $\ell_1$-penalized quantile regression \cite{BC-SparseQR,kato} or post-selection quantile regression based on $\ell_1$-penalized quantile regression \cite{BC-SparseQR}.
+The latter is carried out by heteroscedastic post-Lasso \cite{T1996,BellChenChernHans:nonGauss} applied to a density-weighted equation.
+Then we propose two estimators for $\alpha_{\tau}$ based on: (i) a moment condition based on an orthogonal score function; (ii) a density-weighted quantile regression with all the variables selected in the previous steps.
+The latter method is reminiscent of the ``post-double selection" method proposed in \cite{BCH2011:InferenceGauss,BelloniChernozhukovHansen2011}.
+Explicitly or implicitly the last step estimates $\alpha_\tau$ by minimizing a Neyman-type score statistic \cite{Neyman1979}.\footnote{We mostly focus on selection as a means of regularization, but certainly other regularizations (e.g. the use of $\ell_1$-penalized fits per se) are possible, although they perform no better than the methods we focus on.}